What’s the Big Deal?

 Your passwords are as important to securing your personal information as your keys are to protecting your house or car from intruders.
-A person who finds out your Truman username and password can get access to personal, financial, residential, and institutional information.
-They can also use your account in any way you can, browsing the web (potentially looking at objectionable material that would be traced to your account), printing to campus printers using your printing money, accessing your files, sending emails, and a host of other things.
-A malicious intruder can cause a lot of damage.
+A person who finds out your Truman username and password can get access to your personal, financial, residential, and institutional information.
+They can also use your account in any way you can: browsing the web (potentially looking at objectionable material that would be traced to your account), printing to campus printers using your printing money, accessing your files, sending emails, etc. A malicious intruder can cause a lot of damage.

 This password is made of dictionary words without any other characters and is easily guessable.

 This is better, as it is not immediately guessable.
 However, it is still comprised of dictionary words.